Skip to content

 Terrestrial vs. Satellite Mode

-Switch the link type to "terrestrial" to model a fixed point-to-point microwave link using the same rain model (now a single-layer rain cell rather than a slant path).
-The P.838 coefficients are identical; the path length through rain is fixed by the link distance rather than computed from orbital geometry.
-This mode is useful for comparing a satellite path to an alternative terrestrial backhaul route.
+Switch the link type to "terrestrial" in the tool and you're modeling a fixed point-to-point microwave link using the same ITU-R rain model, but now it's a single-layer rain cell rather than a slant path through the atmosphere.
+The P.838 specific attenuation coefficients are identical; the difference is that the path length through rain is just your link distance rather than being computed from orbital geometry and rain height.

 What the Numbers Mean Operationally